pyrex-coin/monero-python/docs/source/seed.rst

 .. code-block:: python

-    In  [1]: from monero.seed import Seed
+    In  [1]: from pyrex.seed import Seed

     In  [2]: s = Seed()